Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA

 We propose an operation merge algorithm to count the votes and find the most trustworthy pipeline among all candidates efficiently.
 The core data structure in operation merge is an operation trie built upon all pipeline candidates.
 In the operation trie, each branch represents a candidate pipeline, and each node in a branch represents an operator in the pipeline.
 If two candidate pipelines share the same operator sub-sequence, they share the same sub-branch in the operation trie.
 Each node in the trie has a weight recording how many candidate pipelines contain the operator (\ie the number of votes).
 With an operation trie, the problem of searching a pipeline that most LLM orchestrations advocate can be solved by identifying a branch of a trie with the maximum sum of node weights.
 In case of multiple branches having same node weights, a longer branch is preferred as the final pipeline.

-When applying operation merge, we take a different action to the semantic operator \sql{add\_column} from other structured operators whose parameters distinguish each operator.
-To avoid wrongly distinguishing the same \sql{add\_column} operators that possess the semantically same but literally different NL description, we retain all \sql{add\_column}s in the final pipeline.
-In addition, we aggregate all \sql{select} operators in candidates into a new \sql{select} operator whose the parameter column name is a union of all column names.

-The complete merging procedure is in Algorithm~\ref{alg:operation-merge}.
-This merging strategy strikes a balance between inclusivity and precision: it captures all potentially informative schema modifications (via union and retention) while enforcing consensus for other transformations.
+The complete merging procedure is in Algorithm~\ref{alg:operation-merge}, which strikes a balance between inclusivity and precision: it captures all potentially informative schema modifications (via union and retention) while enforcing consensus for other transformations.
 Empirically, this approach has been shown to improve the consistency of downstream QA performance by mitigating the effects of noisy or unstable operator predictions from individual generations.